-- Be Safe: A water event can present several possible safety hazards to residents.
-The potential for slips, falls and electric shock are very real.
-Keep in mind, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+- Be Safe: A water event can present many possible safety hazards to occupants.
+The potential for slips and falls and electric shock are very real.
+Remember, items soaked with water can be very heavy.
+Only perform tasks that can be done so safely.

-- Electrical: Turn off all power to affected areas of the property.
-Don’t operate the TV or other electrical appliances while you are standing on wet carpets or floors.
+- Electrical: Be sure to turn off all power to affected rooms of the property.
+Do not operate the TV or other electrical appliances while you are standing on wet carpets or floors.

-- Air Conditioning: Turn your air conditioner on to speed up drying in summertime or in regions with more humidity.
+- Air Conditioning: Turn the air conditioner on to aid in drying in the summer or in humid areas of the country.

 - Carpeting: Blot soaked carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Relocate wet items to a dry place.
-Don’t allow draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to a dry place.
+Do not allow draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap beneath the legs of large furniture.
-Wipe any extra water off of the furniture.
+- Furniture: Move lighter pieces away from the carpet.
+Place plastic bags or plastic wrap under the legs of bigger furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the scene safe.
-Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
-Only perform tasks that can be done safely.
+- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home completely safe.
+Even when the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be completed safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can lead to additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short period of time, entry by a person can cause more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Do not use any TV, stereo or electronic appliances until they have been inspected by a professional.
+- Appliances/Electronics: Don’t any stereo, TV or other electrical appliances until they have been checked by a technician.
 If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Doors: Close doors in affected areas to contain smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to contain smoke odors as much as possible.

-- Food Items: Never consume food exposed to smoke or canned products that have been exposed to excessive heat.
+- Food Items: Never consume any food exposed to smoke or any canned products that have been exposed to excessive heat.

-- Pets: Relocate any and all pets to a clean environment until your property has been cleaned and restored.
+- Pets: Move all pets to a safe environment until your property has been restored and cleaned.